American Hairless Terrier

 Dog Training

 Like Rat Terriers, AHTs are highly intelligent and are also eager to please.
-They are highly trainable and respond well to positive reinforcement method training methods.
-They can, however, turn willful and stubborn if an owner doesn’t show calm and assertive leadership.
+They are highly trainable and respond well to positive reinforcement training methods.
+They can, however, turn wilful and stubborn if an owner doesn’t show a calm and assertive leadership.

 Pros